• Phone: +255 713 550 312

 • Financial reporting and accountability

-• Student enrollment and attendance tracking
+• Student enrollment tracking

 • Teacher performance monitoring